reethfx/beherit/README.md

 This approach ensures that you stay on the forefront of technology, receiving the most recent software advancements promptly. 🚨 However, it's important to note that this emphasis on bleeding-edge software may impact the stability of the system.

 You have the flexibility to customize these configurations according to your needs by modifying the respective configuration files.

+## 💻 Showcase
+this is not ready yet since the project is on development

 ## 🔧 Components